indranil53/Spr22_CS256_GroupA_Motion-Style-Transfer/README.md

 3. Diagrams - This folder includes all the architecture and implementation diagrams.
 4. Basics - This folder contains the code written to understand the basics of neural style transfer and DCGAN.
 5. Code - All the folders, files and data for implementation of this project is uploaded in this folder.
+6. Results - This folder includes all the videos and images generated post code execution.

 This repository is the Group A submission for the final project of the course CS256: Topics in Artificial Intelligence, at San Jose State University.